Kája Saudek: Biography

 At the beginning of the 1990s, following the fall of the communist regime in Czechoslovakia, many of Saudek's works were published in new editions.
 He collaborated with the comics journal Kometa (The Comet) and also with the erotic magazine NEI Report.

 Saudek continued his work.
 But in April 2006 he suffered a bad accident that left him in a coma.
 He was hospitalised in the Prague hospital Motol, and died on 26 June 2015.
+He was buried at Prague's Vyšehrad Cemetery and his grave was decorated with his drawing.

 In September 2009, three of his works ranked among the top five of Czech comics in a poll organized by the newspaper Mladá fronta DNES.